 The discovery of H. pylori's role in ulcers led to the Nobel Prize in 2005 for Barry Marshall and Robin Warren, who were ridiculed when they suggested the idea, Swaminath said.
 It is a myth that peptic ulcers are caused by stress and spicy food.
 But these factors make someone who already has ulcers feel even worse.

-The most common symptom of peptic ulcers is a burning pain in the stomach, according to the NIH.
+The most common symptom of peptic ulcers is a burning pain in the stomach, according to the National Institutes of Health (NIH).
 Typically, the pain starts between meals or during the night, and may stop if you eat or take antacid medications.
 The pain comes and goes for several days or weeks, and can be felt anywhere from your navel up to your breastbone, according to Mayo Clinic.

 H. pylori is a common infection, and it is possible that the bacteria is spread between people through contact with infected stool, vomit or saliva.
 It also may be contracted from contaminated water or food.
 According to the Mayo Clinic, one in five young adults is actually infected with the bacteria.
 Still, for unknown reasons it does not result in ulcers in everyone.

-Another cause is the regular use of certain pain relievers, specifically, NSAIDs such as aspirin and ibuprofen (Advil).
+Another cause is the regular use of certain pain relievers, specifically, non-steroidal anti-inflammatory drugs (NSAIDS) such as aspirin and ibuprofen (Advil).
+The CDC states that 10 percent of ulcers are caused by NSAIDs.
 These medications, as well as naproxen (Aleve) and ketoprofen, can irritate or inflame the lining of the stomach and small intestine.
 Peptic ulcers are more common in older adults who take these pain medications frequently or in people who take these medications for osteoarthritis.

 Cigarettes, alcohol, and stress can exacerbate symptoms by further irritating the stomach lining.